YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 Well, if we think about it, it was a Golden Week and a Half, but we won’t fight about that now.

-Many people are so dog-tired from daily life that they take advantage of the holidays to catch up on their sleep, which is impossible to do.
+Many people are so dog-tired from daily life that they take advantage of the holidays to catch up on sleep, which is impossible.

 You can never catch up on lost sleep, just as you cannot bank oversleeping.

-People continue to rush around, trying to fill their holidays with things to do.
+People continue to rush around, trying to fill their holidays with activities.

 It’s so bad that after the holidays, they’re even more dog-tired than when the holidays began.
 Go figure.